deciduously/hunt-the-wumpus/post.md

 *********************************************************************************************************************************************************************************************************************************************************************************
 *********************************************************************************************************************************************************************************************************************************************************************************

 In the first part, we set up our development environment and ensured we can compile and run our webapp.
 If you haven't done so, now's a good time to give it a look.
+This part starts assuming your project folder mirrors [this one](https://github.com/deciduously/hunt-the-wumpus/tree/master/part1)

-Now we can start modelling the logic.
-First thing's first - let's define the cave.
+Now we can start modelling the logic.  we'll start by defining the cave.
 The traditional game is played in a cave where each room is a vertex of a regular dodecahedron:

 ![dodecahedron](https://upload.wikimedia.org/wikipedia/commons/3/33/Dodecahedron.png)